arnilsenarthur/arnilsen-csharp-i18n/README.md

 ui/main_menu { buttons { play = "Play", exit = "Exit Game" } }
 ui { main_menu/buttons { play = "Play", exit = "Exit Game" } }

 # You can define groups more than one time.
-And they will packed together
+And they will be packed together

 ui { [...] }
 dialog { [...] }